Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 ```
 There is a nice illustration of this in example § 29.8.

 ## 26.4 Inserting code with #insert
-The **#insert** directive inserts a piece of compile-time generated code represented as a string into a procedure or a struct.
+The **#insert** directive inserts a piece of compile-time generated code represented as a string (or code that has been represented as data in some other way) into a procedure or a struct.

-See *26.6_insert.jai*:
+See _26.6_insert.jai_:
 ```c++
 #import "Basic";